 - Upgraded pillow options (choose from hypoallergenic, feather or therapeutic memory foam).

 - Feather duvet covers in the main bedroom.

 - Custom robe and slippers for onboard use.

 - Complimentary wifi up to 100MB.

-- Acccess to the Concierge Lounge with complimentary food and nonalcoholic beverages throughout the day.
+- The Concierge Lounge has complimentary food and nonalcoholic beverages throughout the day.

 - Sun deck, which is accessible for Concierge guests via a private entrance where there are cooling water misters, cushioned lounge chairs, and a bar stocked with water and refreshments.